Jocelyn Flores

-"Jocelyn Flores" is a song written and performed by American rapper and singer XXXTentacion.
-It is the second single from his debut studio album 17.
-The song is a homage to XXXTentacion's deceased friend of the same name as the song title.
-It was sent to rhythmic radio on October 31, 2017, as the album's second single.
+"Jocelyn Flores" is a song written and performed by American rapper XXXTentacion.
+It was originally released as the second track of his debut studio album 17 on August 17, 2017, before being sent to rhythmic radio on October 31 as the album's second single.
+The song is a homage to XXXTentacion's deceased friend, who is the song's namesake.

 Background

 The song is dedicated to Jocelyn Amparo Flores, a 16-year-old native of The Bronx who later moved to Cleveland, Ohio.
-She flew to Florida to meet XXXTentacion and later committed suicide during the vacation on May 13, 2017.
+She flew to Florida to meet XXXTentacion and later committed suicide during the vacation on May 14, 2017.
 Flores' life and death have been subject to rumor and misinformation, which was addressed by a September 2018 article on The Daily Beast.

-XXXTentacion became infatuated with Flores after seeing her photographs on Twitter and first communicated with her on May 1, 2017.
-He invited her to his state of Florida and hired her as a model for his Revenge clothing line and early reports mistakenly state that she was already a model and arrived in Florida purely for work, but she had not previously done such work.
-Another girl was also staying with the rapper, and while he was out to attend his cousin's prom, a bag containing $7,000 in cash was raided; each girl blamed the other.
+19-year-old XXXTentacion became infatuated with Flores after seeing her photographs on Twitter and first communicated with her on May 1, 2017.
+He invited her to his state of Florida and hired her as a model for his Revenge clothing line.
+Early reports mistakenly state that she was already a model and arrived in Florida purely for work, but she had not previously done such work.
+Another girl was also staying with the rapper, and while he was out to attend his cousin's party, a bag containing $7,000 in cash was raided; each girl blamed the other.
 Concerned that the tension between the two guests would end in violence, XXXTentacion expelled both girls from his home and rescinded the offer for Flores to model for him; she checked into the Hampton Inn in Coconut Creek shortly before midnight and was found dead in the morning.
+After her death, it was revealed that XXXTentacion had stated in a police report regarding the situation that he and Flores had been sexually active before she died.

 XXXTentacion also dedicated the song "Revenge" to Flores shortly after she died.

 Flores' family members have had conflicting views on the use of her name as the song's title; some have felt touched and honored while others felt strongly offended by XXXTentacion not asking permission to use her name.